diegoarcega/my-react-ssr/README.md

 -----

-This repository was created so I could practice ReactJS from scratch and receive feedback on what I can do better while coding with react.
+This repository was created so I could practice ReactJS/Redux/NodeJS from scratch and receive feedback on what I can do better while coding with react.

 ```
 npm install